celo-org/docs/blog/12-23-22-how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 ![rawpixel](./images/43028.jpg)
 Image by [rawpixel.com](https://www.freepik.com/free-vector/security-concept-illustration-people-holding-chain_3226083.htm#query=blockchain&position=6&from_view=search&track=sph)

-The terms "Web3 developer" and "blockchain developer" are frequently used interchangeably.
-Although they both play a part in the web3 platform, their jobs are distinct, they call for different skill sets, and their salaries vary.
+The terms Web3 developer and "blockchain developer" are usually confused by newbies and people outside the community and are frequently interchangeably.
+While they both play a part in the web3 development, their jobs are distinct, and call for different skill sets.

 As the name suggests, a Web3 developer develops blockchain-based applications.
 Web applications are made by Web3 developers using the design and protocol of Wweb3 architects.
 These programmers also oversee the stack dApps run on and develop their front-end and back-end.